Nokia Software Updater 4.3.2

 There are many sites advertising free download of Nokia Software Updater, only to install various garbage programs on your computer, or require you to register with your email address.
 Maybe you have visited some of them.
 This site will only download the Nokia Software Updater, guaranteed to run on Windows up to Windows 8.
 No registration is required.
 If this software saves you frustration, missed calls and text messages, please consider making a donation at the Donate link below to help with the maintenance of this site.
 Anything, even as little as $5 or €5 will help, which is not much, considering all that money you paid for the 920, which often becomes an expensive doorstop or paperweight.
 Please help.
 I thank you, in advance.

-You may begin your download by clicking here.
+PLEASE SEE THE LAST POST AT THE BOTTOM OF THE PAGE!
 It is a self-extracting archive (.exe) file, completely safe and virus free.
 You can save it (usually in your downloads folder), or you can run it and it will automatically begin installation.
 Then please follow the instructions of the app.
 Feel free to send me comments about your experience on the Feedback page.

 I have noticed on a site where I posted a link to this page, a comment saying that doing the above steps could void your warranty.
 If using a Nokia application (which verifies compatibility with your phone) to install a released piece of Nokia firmware would void your warranty, it would be like taking your Mercedes to a Mercedes dealer to install or upgrade factory parts on your car would void your warranty.
 It does not.
 The same poster stated that your phone could become dead for good.
 It will not, unless you fail to follow clear instructions of the program or you disrupt the flashing process by unplugging your phone.